JonathanPort/jumpa/readme.md

 #### Automatic Mode

-For Automatic mode simply add `data-jumpy` and then the target `data-jumpy-target=".target-jump-to-elem"` to the element that you want to be clicked on to perform the jump.
+For Automatic mode simply add `data-jumpa` and then the target `data-jumpa-target=".target-jump-to-elem"` to the element that you want to be clicked on to perform the jump.
 Do this for each element you wish this to happen for and call:

 ```javascript
 Jumpa.automatic();